 Open the project's references window by right-clicking on the project and selecting Add Reference....
 From the Add Reference window, browse to the DynamicPDF.Viewer.dll and select OK to complete adding the assembly to your project.
 Add the necessary native library present in the downloaded folder to the project as per the project's platform.
 Set the build action as embedded resource or content and mark it to copy always.

 Visual Studio Toolbox

-NOTE: Visual Studio only adds the 32-bit versions of the three controls to the Visual Studio toolbox.
+Visual Studio only adds the 32-bit versions of the three controls to the Visual Studio toolbox.
 However, you can target 64-bit applications.
-For adding a reference to the DynamicPDF Viewer assembly that targets x64 bit platforms, see below
+See below for a reference to the DynamicPDF Viewer assembly that targets x64-bit platforms.

-NOTE: Do not add multiple assemblies to your applications bin folder to avoid errors and unpredictable results.
-Also note that the accompanying xml files added by the assembly are used by IntelliSense and are not distributed with your product.
+The accompanying XML files added by the assembly are used by IntelliSense and are not distributed with your product.